muskaangoyal/pocket/README.md

 ## <a name ="lim"></a> Limitations
 **1. Past Financial Constraints**: The algorithms depends on past financial budget and spending.
 As we wouldn't have past budget for new users, the quality and quantity of tips can vary depending on the user.

-**2. Qaulity and Quantity of Tips**: To release new recommendations regularly for the users we need a good quantity of tips while mainting their quality.
+**2. Quality and Quantity of Tips**: To release new recommendations regularly for the users we need a good quantity of tips while mainting their quality.

 ## <a name ="var"></a> Future Prospects
 * Functionality to add customisable trackers. eg. add tracker for subscriptions.
+* Add location based recommendation functionality to the algorithm to provide with better recommendations/tips.

 ## <a name ="app"></a> Appendix
 * User Based Collaborative Filtering using N-Nearest Neighbours: https://medium.com/sfu-big-data/recommendation-systems-user-based-collaborative-filtering-using-n-nearest-neighbors-bf7361dc24e0